eclipse/epsilon-website/mkdocs/docs/doc/evl.md

 ### Phase 2

 For each non-lazy *context* with at least one non-lazy constraint, the instances of the meta-class it defines are collected.
 For each instance, the *guard* of the *context* is evaluated.
 If the *guard* is satisfied, then for each non-lazy constraint contained in the context the constraint's *guard* is also evaluated.
-If the *guard* of the constraint is satisfied, the *body* of the constraint is evaluated.
-In case the *body* evaluates to *false*, the *message* part of the rule is evaluated and the produced message is added along with the instance, the constraint and the available *fixes* to the *ValidationTrace*.
+If the *guard* of the constraint is satisfied, the body (*check*) of the constraint is evaluated.
+In case the *check* evaluates to *false*, the *message* part of the rule is evaluated and the produced message is added (along with the instance, the constraint, and the available *fixes*) to the *ValidationTrace*.

+Any variables declared inside the *check* are also accessible from the *message* part of the rule, as well as the *guard*s of the *fixes*.
+Variables declared inside the *guard*s are discarded after evaluation, and are not accessible from anywhere else.

 The execution order of an EVL module follows a top-down depth-first scheme that respects the order in which the *contexts* and *constraints* appear in the module.
 However, the execution order can change in case one of the *satisfies*, *satisfiesOne*, *satisfiesAll* built-in operations, discussed in detail in the sequel, are called.